Luxoft/qml-coreui/docs/topics/refactor.md

 }
 ```

-Now we can eliminate the usage of the singletons in the children.
+Now, we can eliminate the usage of the singletons in the children.

 ```diff
 // TitlePanel.qml